ajaybhat/destination-hack/README.md

-# destination-hack
+# Destination Hack
 Repository for MyGola Destination Hack webapp
+This is a REST-y webapp deployed using Python and Flask.

+###Required:
-Required: Flask, SQLAlchemy, NLTK sentiwordnet corpus
+Flask, SQLAlchemy, NLTK sentiwordnet corpus

-To run:
+####To run:

 python main.py